simsustech/slimfact/README.md

   3. Efficient UUID Access:
       - Each invoice is uniquely identified by a UUID (Universally Unique Identifier).
-      - Access your invoices anytime using their unique identifier.
+      - Clients can access their invoices anytime using their unique identifier.

 SlimFact streamlines your invoicing process, ensuring accuracy, security, and convenience.
 Say goodbye to manual paperwork and embrace hassle-free billing with SlimFact! 🚀💡

+## Features
+- Ability to use decimals in invoice line quantity.
+- Define the tax rate per invoice line and define wether or not the price includes or excludes tax, and automatically calculate the correct amount.
+- Send invoices in different languages by defining the locale on invoice level.
+- Clients can easily pay their invoices with the help of a payment service provider (Mollie).

 ## Documentation
 [Invoice status flowchart](./packages/docs/Flowchart.md)